camunda/camunda-docs-manual/content/user-guide/data-formats/data-formats-in-processes.md

 # Serializing Process Variables

 Whenever custom Java objects are set as process variables, they have to be persisted to the database.
 Thus, a Java object instance has to be serialized.
 The engine's default serialization uses standard Java object serialization which ends up as machine-readable bytes in the database.
 This approach is limited in that the database values cannot be introspected and that a client reading the object has to possess the respective Java class.
 To alleviate these issues, by using the Spin engine plugin, variables can be serialized using Spin's data formats.
 The plugin registers a serializer that looks up all available data formats and offers them for serialization.

+# Extending Serialization

+Spin offers two interfaces that can be implemented to [provide custom data formats]({{< relref "reference/spin/extending-spin.md#custom-dataformats" >}}) and to [configure serialization]({{< relref "reference/spin/extending-spin.md#configuring-data-formats" >}}).
+Every process application may provide a different set of data format providers and configurators.
+The BPM platform then instantiates process-application-specific data formats and ensures that they are only accessible when code is executed within the process application's context.
+See the section on [process application resource access]({{< relref "user-guide/process-applications/process-application-resources.md" >}}) to understand when the process engine operates in the context of a process application and how a context switch can be enforced.